Fellipesimas/fellipesimas/index.md

 e-mail: simas.fellipe@gmail.com

 Recently I obtained my Bachelor degree (Bs) at the [Pontifícia Universidade Católicas de Minas Gerais](https://www.pucminas.br/destaques/Paginas/default.aspx) advised by [Eugênio Batista Leite](https://www.linkedin.com/in/eug%C3%AAnio-batista-leite-4310b670/) MSc.
 During my Biological Sciences undergraduate course, I was also member of [Triatomíneos](http://www.cpqrr.fiocruz.br/pg/pesquisa/grupos-de-pesquisa/22-2/) research laboratory at Fiocruz Minas, in which I was advised by Dr. [Liléia Diotaiuti](https://www.researchgate.net/profile/Lileia-Diotaiuti) and Dr. [Rita de Cássia Moreira](http://www.cpqrr.fiocruz.br/pg/team_member/rita-de-cassia-moreira-de-souza-2/).
+Currently I am a Zoology Master's student at Federal University of Minas Gerais, and I am currently being advised by Dr. [Lucília Souza Miranda](https://www.researchgate.net/profile/Lucilia-Souza-Miranda), at the Cnidarian biology and evolution lab.

-My main research interests are about anthropogenic actions on the environment, specifically about the impacts caused on the ocean due to climate change.
+My main research interests are about cnidarians and human impacts on the environment and how they could change the ecosystem's.
 I have a big interest on understanding better about the effects of the ocean acidification and how it could warm the organisms' ecology, behavior and biology.
 I also have a big interest in marine invertebrates' zoology.

 My native language is portuguese but I have studied english for 5 years during the high school, and now I am studying japanese at the basic level.
 Also during the high school, I made a computer technician course, so I am a little bit used to html, css and some computer basics.
 Because of my big interest on marine biology, on 2019 I acquired a Scuba Diving Cerfication by PADI [(Open Water Diver)](https://www.padi.com/courses/open-water-diver?utm_campaign=ww-en-entry-pros-search-seekadventure&utm_source=google.com&utm_medium=cpc&utm_term=ww-en-entry-pros-search-open_water_diver&crid=618705881&gclid=Cj0KCQiAys2MBhDOARIsAFf1D1cLQ-XNde-q6qHI4Da11xG527x7oixgR749vZ-eLyt4LI55FckGnJEaAsD5EALw_wcB).